Do I have to submit an application to the CAP school I select?

 Is it too late to get housing or financial aid at the UT System school I select?

 The participating UT System schools have made a commitment to provide available housing and financial aid for which CAP participants qualify.
+It’s easy to transfer your financial aid (FAFSA) information to your UT System school.
+To apply for scholarships or on-campus housing at a UT System school, contact the school.

 May I transfer from one UT System school to another while I'm in CAP?